Easy Bible Quiz and Questions with Answers.

 Darius had Daniel thrown into a den of lions for insubordination.

-God caused the lions not to be hungry, and they did not attack or eat Daniel.
+God caused the lions to be full, and they did not attack or eat Daniel.

 Daniel 14:31-42.

-17. Who was the third child of Adam and Eve, as recorded in the Bible?
+Answer: Seth was the third and last child of Adam and Eve.

 God provided Seth to take the place of Adam and Eve's murdered child, Cain.